 HOK was one of two professional finalists that presented innovative concepts to a live audience of hospitality experts, designers, developers, investors and owners at the October 5 Radical Innovation Award event in New York City.
 The awards jury and audience posed questions designed to test each concept’s feasibility for future development.
 Audience members then voted for the idea they believed had the power to transform the hotel industry.

 Driftcraft from a unique, terraced mountain vantage point

-“We strive to think of what could be in the future based on our research, insight and experience,” added Ian Rolston, LEED GA, a senior project interior designer in HOK’s Toronto office.
+“We strive to think of what could be in the future based on our research, insight and experience,” said Ian Rolston, LEED GA, a senior project interior designer in HOK’s Toronto office.
 “Our vision was guided by Jules Verne-inspired iconography, combined with 21st-century technology.
 By reimagining current technology, we have devised a concept that could be built in the foreseeable future.”